alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-01-10-golang-first-steps.markdown

  - Channel operations are blocking.
 A channel can have a buffer, in which condition the operation becomes blocking only when the buffer is full
  - A channel can be read with a `range` construct.
 The range finishes when the sender closes the channel

 The second program, also part of the golang tour, introduces `sync.WaitGroups` to allow waiting for goroutines to finish as well as sending return channels through input channels for safe reply.
 To allow for concurrent access, the `Cache` is implemented as a process (actor) which is accessible only through its input and output channels.

-The code is commented extensively.
+We are going to send a pair to our cache service, `<string - key, return channel>`.
+The return channel solves a concurrency issue: assuming that we have more concurrent readers waiting, we want to ensure we return the result to the reader that sent the message.
+Since in our case we use a non-buffered write channel, all writes are blocked until a new read is performed and, since the cache is a single threaded, it will not make a new read until the result is communicated, we could have used a single return channel for all the cache requests.
+However, if we make the write channel buffered, thus allowing for multiple writes, the returns will be mixed.

 ```go
 package main